fenago/machine-learning/lab_guides/lab_4.md

 In other words, the error is defined as follows:

 - If the point is correctly classified:

-o Error = 0
+    * Error = 0

-• Else, if the point is incorrectly classified:
+- Else, if the point is incorrectly classified:

-o If the point has a positive label, and the prediction is negative:
+    * If the point has a positive label, and the prediction is negative:

- Error = -Score
+        * Error = -Score

-o Else, if the point has a negative label, and the prediction is positive:
+    * Else, if the point has a negative label, and the prediction is positive:

- Error = Score.
+        *  Error = Score.

 But this can be made even simpler.
 Notice that if a point has a positive label, but it’s predicted negative, then its score must be negative.
 Likewise, if a point has a negative label, but it’s